-- North Wales Fire and Rescue Authority - North Wales Fire and Rescue Authority's Firefighters Pension Fund for the year ended 31 March 2023 under the Public Audit (Wales) Act 2004.
+- North Wales Fire and Rescue Authority; - North Wales Fire and Rescue Authority Firefighters Pension Fund for the year ended 31 March 2024 under the Public Audit (Wales) Act 2004.

-North Wales Fire & Rescue Authority's financial statements comprise the Expenditure and Funding Analysis, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Movement in Reserves Statement, the Cash Flow Statement and the related notes, including the significant accounting policies.
+North Wales Fire & Rescue Authority's financial statements comprise the Expenditure and Funding Analysis, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Movement in Reserves Statement, the Cash Flow Statement and the related notes, including the material accounting policies.

-The Firefighters Pension Fund Accounts comprise the Fund Account and Net Assets Statement and related notes.
+The Firefighters Pension Fund Accounts comprise the Fund Account and Net Assets Statement and related notes including the material accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022-23.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.